Academic

 The Kindle single "Before the Swarm” (click image to open) by journalist Nicholas Griffin documented my evolving thoughts about societies before I wrote The Human Swarm.

-Articles covering my academic work have also appeared in Harvard Magazine and The Sun.
+Articles covering my scholarly work have also appeared in Harvard Magazine and The Sun.